Mojo (comics): Fictional character biography

 Most of the denizens of what would come to be called the Mojoverse were slowly driven insane by waves of energy from another dimension.
 They are unable to stand upright until the scientist Arize develops exoskeletons to assist them.
 Some members of the race refuse to use the exoskeletons and call themselves the Spineless Ones.
 The Spineless Ones utilize motorized platforms to transport their bodies and take over their dimension.
 Arize is forced to create humanoid slaves to serve the Spineless Ones, but implants them with the capability to turn against their masters.
 Arize is later banished by the Spineless Ones after refusing to create weapons for them.

 Mojo, one of the Spineless Ones, assumes control of his dimension, calling it the Mojoverse.
-His followers, including Warwolves (vaguely dog-like metallic beings with the ability to kill people and take over the remains of their bodies as skins), became known as Wildways.
-Mojo is served by the android Major Domo, who oversees his financial records and relays commands to his servants.
+His followers, including Warwolves (dog-like metallic beings with the ability to kill people and take over the remains of their bodies as skins), become known as Wildways.
+Mojo is served by Major Domo, an android who oversees his financial records and relays commands to his servants.
 Major Domo is himself assisted by Minor Domo, a hysterical young girl prone to imagining worst-case scenarios.

-One of Mojo's slaves, Longshot, Longshot attempts to lead a rebellion against him, but is captured and has his memories removed.
+One of Mojo's slaves, Longshot, attempts to lead a rebellion against him, but is captured and has his memories removed.
 Longshot escapes to Earth before returning to the Mojoverse alongside his friends Quark and Ricochet Rita to free Mojo's slaves.
 However, they are unsuccessful.
 Longshot is brainwashed again, while Rita is captured by Mojo, transformed into a six-armed warrior named Spiral, and sent back in time to attack Longshot and facilitate the events that led to her creation.

 Mojo manipulates X-Men member Rachel Summers into working for him, but she escapes soon afterward.
 After the X-Men are killed by the Adversary, Mojo attempts to create versions of them who he can control.
 Mojo creates several versions of the X-Men, but he considers all of them failures and orders them to be killed.
 The X-Babies, child versions of the X-Men, emerge the sole survivors.
 They rebel against Mojo and escape, taking Rita with them.